Phase 1 Study of the Safety, Tolerability, Electrophysiological Effects and Efficacy of DMT in Humans

 - Yes

-Inclusion Criteria: 1.
+Some Common Inclusion Criteria: 1.
 Males and females 2.
-Age 21 to 65 years; 3.
-Body mass index between 18-35 kg/m2; 4.
-English speaking 5.
-Able to provide informed consent; 6.
-Willing to refrain from taking any medications not approved by the study physician; 7.
-Willing to refrain from using street drugs and alcohol the day before, the day of, and the day after each test session; 8.
-Negative urine drug screen on the morning of each test session (the following drugs will be tested for: cocaine, opioids, benzodiazepines, cannabinoids, stimulants); 9.
-Willing and able to abstain from smoking throughout each…
+Age 21 to 65 years 3.
+Body mass index between 18-35 kg/m2 4.
+Willing to refrain from taking any medications not approved by the study physician 5.
+Willing to refrain from using street drugs and alcohol 6.
+Negative urine drug screen 7.
+Willing and able to abstain from smoking throughout each test session 8.
+Women who are of child-bearing potential (WOCBP) and sexually active must be willing to practice an effective means of birth control 9.
+Willing not to drive to and from the testing session Some Inclusion Criteria for Subjects with MDD…

 Interventions